 If you were ever in doubt that gardening was political, the issue of verge gardens should set you straight.
 Lurking in the undergrowth of the debate are issues of shared ownership and responsibility, (non-)conformity, environmental concerns, power relationships between councils and ratepayers, and class.
 Some even argue about what to call that area between your front property boundary and the road.
 Is it a verge, footpath, nature strip, or something else?

 Brisbane verges, so-called nature strips, are public land yet residents are required to maintain them.
 They are usually either neat green turf or barren and weedy.
 Maintaining manicured turf uses water, fertiliser, weedkiller, poluting mowers and other tools, and isn’t the best way to spend your time.
-The neglected verges harbour environmental weeds which are spread further by contract mowing.
+The neglected verges often harbour environmental weeds which are spread further by contract mowing.

 In 2016, Brisbane City Council finally gave way to community pressure and produced guidelines allowing residents to plant out their verges.

 Bought as tubestock from Kumbartcho Nursery, December 2016.
-Planted in south-west corner I will watch how it goes - for consideration in the native verge garden to be planted out this autumn.
-Shrub to 0.5 Metres High by 1 Metre across Aspect: Full Sun Soil/Conditions: Adaptable / Moist to Sandy Description: Dense Prostrate Habit Evergreen [...]
+Planted in south-west corner.
+Very shaded so plant is quite leggy.
+Bought a second plant Kumbartcho Nursery, December 2019 for the verge.
+Shrub to 0.5 Metres High by 1 Metre across Aspect: Full Sun Soil/Conditions: Adaptable / Moist to Sandy Description: Dense Prostrate Habit Evergreen Perennial Grey-Green [...]

 Our street has several street trees but for some reason there are gaps – and there’s a big gap on both sides of the street in front of our house.
 Did little trees die from neglect?
 Did someone remove them?
 Where they ever there?
 So, I phoned the Brisbane City Council call centre 3403 8888 [...]